 Porto Tramatzu is a favourite among the locals.
 The beach has a length of about 350 meters and faces south-east, featuring nice views of a little island named Isola Rossa that lies 1 kilometers off the coast.
 You'd almost think you're on a Caribbean beach, but this is South Sardinia!
 Porto Tramatzu is a family-friendly beach where the sand is white and fine.
 The incredibly blue waters are shallow enough for children to play in, and the seabed has a gentle slope.
 The area is excellent for snorkeling.
 It is possible to rent a boat to go around the coast and enjoy the fantastic views of Isla Rossa and other beaches in the area.
 Kayaks and pedal boats are available for rent as well.

-Beaches of South Sardinia - Porto Pino
+South Sardinia - Porto Pino

 Beaches Near Porto Pino